centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/discovery/services-discovery.md

 The **Inclusions / Exclusions** part allows elements to be included or excluded during the discovery.
 This inclusion/exclusion is relative to an XML attribute.

-The inclusion/exclusion rules, are defined using the following algorithm:
+The inclusion/exclusion rules are defined using the following algorithm:

   - If only exclusion rules are present, every element will be considered, except the ones corresponding to an exclusion.
-  - If both types are present, the process checks if the element corresponds to an inclusion and then checks if it is not listed into the exclusion list.
+  - If both types are present, the process checks if the element corresponds to an inclusion and then checks if it is not listed in the exclusion list.
 The order in which you list the rules is important.

-The second part **Macros** allows to define matches between an XML attribute and a service's template macro.
-For all created services the macros' values will be replaced by the attributes' values.
+The second part, **Macros**, is used to define matches between an XML attribute and a service's template macro.
+For all created services, the macros' values will be replaced by the attributes' values.

 ![image](../../assets/configuration/autodisco/create_rule_6.png)

-> On the image above all macros will be created for the service because the
+> In the image above, all macros will be created for the service because the
-> checkbox **Empty** are selected.
-To don't create them do not check the
+> checkbox **Empty** is selected.
+To avoid creating them, do not check the
 > **Empty** checkbox.
 The **$\_SERVICEINTERFACEID** macro created on the service
-> will contain the value of **$interfaceid** from the value of XML element.
+> will contain the value of **$interfaceid** from the value of the XML element.

 ### Advanced options

-On the last **Advanced** tab you can apply a regexp on the **Service display name**.
-Click on **Add a new entry** button and define Pattern and expression
+On the last **Advanced** tab, you can apply a regexp on the **Service display name**.
+Click the **Add a new entry** button and define the pattern and expression
 result:

 ![image](../../assets/configuration/autodisco/create_rule_7.png)

-The regexp can be apply on **String** field for:
+The regexp can be applied on the **String** field for:

-  - **@SERVICENAME@**: The name of service will be created
+  - **@SERVICENAME@**: The service name will be created
   - All XML attributes defined by **$attribute\_name$**

-The second part **Customize code** allows to use Perl code.
+The second part, **Customize code**, lets you use Perl code.

 **Custom display scan** gives you the capability to change the display of a manual scan.
-By default, manual scan display the service name.
-Here an example to add the size of the disk:
+By default, a manual scan displays the service name.
+Here is an example to add the size of the disk:

 ``` perl